mecid/mecid.github.io/_posts/2023-12-12-mastering-mapkit-in-swiftui-camera.md

 There is also the *positionedByUser* property.
 It is a boolean value defining whenever the camera is positioned by the user or positioned by the developer programmatically.

 Today, we learned how to manage the map camera position using the new *MapCameraPosition* type, part of the new rich MapKit API.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!